-Join the Ohio AAP in raising Early Literacy Awareness during National Reading Month this March.
+Join the Ohio AAP in raising Early Literacy Awareness during National Reading Month in March or all year.
 By sharing reading and books with children as young as infants, families and healthcare professionals can help prepare children for lifelong learning.
 Science shows that #BooksBuildBrains, and you can partner to share this message in simple actions:

 - View Dr. William Knobeloch’s interview for Early Literacy Awareness for ideas and tips!

 - Anyone can use the resources and tips in the Ohio AAP’s Early Literacy Awareness Toolkit (available for download here)

 - If you are a parent, family member, or caregiver for children – read (and encourage others to read) with the children in your life every day